-With File Explorer and the Home ribbon showing, look over to the far right edge.
-You’ll see a thumb tack icon.
-Click that to pin the Home ribbon so it stays open while your working with copying & moving files using Windows 10 File Explorer.
+With File Explorer and the Home ribbon showing, look over to the far-right edge.
+You’ll see a thumbtack icon.
+Click that to pin the Home ribbon so it stays open while you’re working with copying & moving files using Windows 10 File Explorer.

 Now you know how to move and copy files using Windows File Explorer.